 The potential significance of this project is threefold.
 Firstly, when the gene is identified, the production of a clinical test both for the early (pre-pregnancy) detection of women at risk and for the actual diagnosis of pre-eclampsia in cases of clinical uncertainty would become feasible.
 Secondly, such a test, in turn, would facilitate early preventive treatment and thereby improve the outcome for mothers and babies.
 Thirdly, the knowledge gained would guide further studies on the causes of pre-eclampsia and aid in the development of new treatments for it.

-The role of placental proteins in the development of pre-eclampsia
+The role of placental factors in the development of pre-eclampsia

 Prof Shaun Brennecke, Ms Janet Stevenson, Dr Bill Kalionis

-Pre-eclampsia is a common, serious pregnancy disorder that has a significant impact on the health and wellbeing of mothers and their babies.
-It involves maternal hypertension and protein in the urine; however, its cause is not well understood.
+Pre-eclampsia is the most common, serious pregnancy medical disorder of human pregnancy.
+It has a significant impact on the health and wellbeing of mothers and their babies.
+It involves pregnancy-induced maternal hypertension and protein in the urine.
+Its cause is not well understood.
 The aim of this project is to clarify the cellular and molecular mechanisms that result in this pregnancy disorder.
-Evidence indicates that during pre-eclampsia the placenta experiences cellular stress and releases unknown factors into the maternal circulation that cause widespread inflammation.
-Some of these factors are likely to be proteins.
-This project is investigating the effects of a number of candidate placental proteins on the functions of endothelial cells that line the inside of maternal blood vessels.
-Placental proteins that are at increased concentration in maternal blood with pre-eclampsia, and that cause inflammation of maternal endothelial cells, may be targets for future therapeutic interventions to better manage pre-eclamptic pregnancies.
+Evidence indicates that during pre-eclampsia the placenta experiences cellular stress and releases factors into the maternal circulation that cause widespread inflammation.
+This project is investigating the effects of a number of candidate factors on the functions of endothelial cells that line the inside of maternal blood vessels.
+Placental factors that are at increased concentration in maternal blood with pre-eclampsia, and that cause inflammation of maternal endothelial cells, may be targets for future therapeutic interventions to better manage pre-eclamptic pregnancies.